 The 1967 movie "Cool Hand Luke," starring Paul Newman, is a classic.
 In this jailhouse film, Newman plays Lucas "Cool Hand Luke" Jackson, a sort of antihero who constantly challenges authority and never steps down from a fight or a bet.
 The most famous bet in "Cool Hand Luke" is the one about 50 eggs.

 For the uninitiated, the bet happens when Cool Hand Luke brags to his fellow inmates that he can eat 50 hard-boiled eggs in one hour.
 His boast is met with one of the more famous lines in the movie: "Nobody can eat 50 eggs."
 The inmates bet him all their money that he can't do it (and he's not allowed to throw up, either).
-But Cool Hand Luke manages to pull it off, finishing all 50 eggs (about six pounds!) just under the one-hour deadline.
+But Cool Hand Luke manages to pull it off, finishing all 50 eggs (about 6 pounds or 2.7 kilograms!) just under the one-hour deadline.
 Although our guy wins, it's not a pleasant scene to watch.

 This got us wondering.
 What would happen if you ate 50 eggs?
 Would your stomach explode?
 Would you vomit?
 Worse?